 All NPTE exams will take place as scheduled on the established fixed dates.
 We will continue to work with Prometric to reserve as many seats as possible on these dates for FSBPT candidates.

-In order to help candidates who are unable to find a seat on the fixed test dates, FSBPT has taken the following actions.
+In order to help candidates who are unable to find a seat on the fixed test dates, FSBPT has added two-week testing windows to all 2021 exam administrations.

 Candidates are expected to test on the fixed dates and only use the window if they are unable to find a seat on the fixed dates.
 FSBPT will monitor scheduling and may move appointments if there is availability on the fixed test date.